oseymour/ScraperFC/README.md

 * [Capology](https://www.capology.com/)
 * [Transfermarkt](https://www.transfermarkt.us/)

-For documentation, head over to the [ReadTheDocs page](https://scraperfc.readthedocs.io).
+For documentation, head over to the [Read the Docs page](https://scraperfc.readthedocs.io).

 For usage examples, look at Examples.ipynb in the top level directory or some of my example analyses in the analytics_examples folder.